 Nevada stands up for integrity in sports betting

 In terms of states offering sports betting, Nevada — the longstanding betting capital — may seem behind.
 Sometimes it’s easier to innovate when starting from scratch.
-While Nevada’s sports betting metamorphosis may be slow, the state is still considered to have the highest principles in gaming.
+While the Nevada sports betting metamorphosis may be slow, the state is still considered to have the highest principles in gaming.